MordecaiO/MordecaiO/README.md

 - 👋 Hi, my name is Mordecai
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... cai.oladimeji@gmail.com
+- 📫 How to reach me ... cai.oladimeji@gmail.com or [My Twitter](https://twitter.com/mordecai_ola)

 <!---
 MordecaiO/MordecaiO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.